PetLabCo Logo

 Dr. Dench explains that a dog’s mouth isn’t automatically considered dirty or unclean because it has bacteria in it.
 In fact, some bacteria are good.
 “Just like in humans, bacteria are crucial to maintaining a healthy mouth,” she says.
 “But bacteria become problematic if the growth isn’t balanced or controlled, leading to dental disease or infections.”

-There are other factors, such as a dog’s breed and age, that can play a role in overall dental hygiene too:
+There are other factors, such as a dog’s breed and age, that can play a role in how clean their mouths are:

 Older dogs often show more signs of dental disease due to prolonged exposure to bacteria and poor oral health habits.
 Over 80 percent of dogs over the age of 3 are suffering from some type of dental-related issue.